 Marriage is a “fundamental right,” a “most basic human need,” and “essential to our most profound hopes and aspirations.”
 As such, the 14th Amendment guarantees the right to gay and lesbian couples.

 While I disagree with the majority opinion, the reasoning could very well help us end abortion.

 The Court assumes the right to marry involves two living persons.
-Presumably, a girlfriend whose rich boyfriend just died can’t then marry him to get benefits.
+Presumably, a girlfriend whose rich boyfriend just died can’t then marry him to get his death benefits.
 The right to to marry applies only to living people.

 For that reason, the Court should immediately overturn Roe v.
 Wade based on the 14th Amendment.
 The right to marry depends on the prior basic need for life.
 By their own reasoning, life itself must be a fundamental right, a most basic human need and essential to our most profound hopes and aspirations.
 After all, dead people don’t hope and aspire.